Last Updated on December 16, 2020

-You’ve noticed that you have swollen feet and ankles.
+You’ve noticed that you have swollen feet and legs.
 Has your doctor recommended support stockings?

 If so, then you’re looking for the best compression socks for pregnancy.

 Maternity compression leggings improve circulation and reduce swelling and achiness.
-They may also prevent varicose veins and blood clots.
+They may also help prevent varicose veins and prevent blood clots.

 You can learn more about medical compression socks below.